 Planning and Conducting PRT

-Effective Physical Readiness Training (PRT) requires careful planning and execution.
+Effective Physical Readiness Training (PRT) hinges on meticulous planning and execution.

-Proper scheduling, frequency, and risk management are crucial for developing physically capable soldiers while promoting good health and readiness.
+Proper scheduling, frequency, and risk management are critical for developing capable soldiers while promoting health and preparedness.

 PRT Scheduling and Frequency

-You should conduct PRT sessions four to five days per week, as outlined in AR 350-1.
+PRT sessions should occur four to five days weekly, as outlined in AR 350-1.

-This frequency helps maintain consistency and allows for adequate recovery between sessions.
+This frequency fosters consistency and allows for adequate recovery between workouts.

-When planning your unit’s PRT schedule, consider the following:
+When crafting your unit’s PRT schedule, keep in mind:

 Risk Management and Safety